docs

 }

-There’s a service saving posts into permanent storage such as a database.
+There’s a service that is saving posts into permanent storage such as a database.
 An object allowing communication with a concrete storage is always the same, so it’s injected using constructor while the post saved could vary, so it’s passed as a method argument.

-Is everything a service
+Is everything a service?

 Often it makes sense to choose another class type to place your code into.
 Check: